AwSkies/Protista/rules.md

    \/ \/ \/ \/ \/ \/ \/ \/ \/
    ```

+10. Create 3 (perhaps 4) new pieces in randomly chosen empty cells.
+Probably have this be over the entire board, not just in player's half.

 ## Difference Between a Step, a Move, and a Turn:
 - Each movement of a piece from one hex to an adjacent cell is one step